Iberdrola Logo

 Hidroelectrica Iberica Logo 1901-1944

-The original logo of the electricity company contained the words “Hidroeléctrica Ibérica.”
-This was its first name before merging with other industry enterprises.
-The phrase occupied two rows and had an arched shape.
-The curved lines were set against the backdrop of a natural landscape.
+The initial logo of the electric power company contained the words “Hidroeléctrica Ibérica.”
+This was its name before it merged with other industrial enterprises.
+The phrase occupied two rows and had an arc-like form.
+Curved lines were set against a natural landscape background.

 1907 – 1944